Auschwitz marks anniversary virtually as survivors fear end of an era

 The Auschwitz-Birkenau Museum and Memorial preserves the Auschwitz death camp set up on Polish soil by Nazi Germany during World War Two.
 More than 1.1 million people, most of them Jews, perished in gas chambers at the camp or from starvation, cold and disease.

-Wednesday’s ceremony marking the camp’s liberation will take place virtually starting at 1500 GMT, with speeches by survivors, Poland’s President Andrzej Duda and Israeli and Russian diplomats, as well as a debate on the Holocaust’s influence on children.
+Wednesday’s ceremony marking the camp’s liberation included speeches by survivors, Poland’s President Andrzej Duda and Israeli and Russian diplomats, as well as a debate on the Holocaust’s influence on children.

 The Memorial has been closed to visitors for 161 days due to the pandemic.
 In 2019 it was visited by around 2.3 million people.
 In 2020 that number dropped to around 502,000.